-It was time for the next place to see on this Perfect Day in Rome .
-I had seen so much thus far thanks to your recommendations and was excited as to where your Live Tweets would send me next in this day.
-After the super coffee at Piazza Navona I was refreshed for lots more.
-Suddenly a few people were saying similar things to ‘go look through the keyhole on the gate of The Knights of Malta and be prepared for a great surprise’!
-So I asked a trusty source for directions and off I went
+After the super coffee at Piazza Navona I was refreshed for seeing lots more.
+Suddenly a few people on my social feeds were saying ‘go look through the keyhole on the gate of The Knights of Malta, and be prepared for a great surprise’!
+So I asked a trusty source for directions and off I went.

 I felt I had done so much already.
 The day was only half done though, wow!
-Where in Rome would the Twitter followers send us next? 😀
+Where in Rome would the Twitter followers send me next?